devEdu-web/devEdu-web/README.md

 My name is Eduardo Oliveira, I currently live in Brazil, Goiás and I'm studying System Analysis and Devlopment (ADS) at ULBRA university.

-I first had contact with programming when I was 15 with **Python**, but started to study for real I was 16 years old and focusing on Javascript.
+I first had contact with programming when I was 15 with **Python**, but started to study for real when I was 16 years old, focusing on Javascript.
 Nowadays I decided to focus on specializing myself in Back-end development with Nodejs and Express.

-In my free time I like to to a lot of different things, depending on what I'm feeling like doing.
+In my free time I like to do a lot of different things, depending on what I'm feeling like doing.
 But mostly, I enjoy spending my time reading, watching tv shows and also working on personal projects.
 <br>

 ## Complete Information